 Results and Interpretation.
-The results measured in our experiments are shown in Figure 4 as throughput in items per second, and in MiB/s in Table 3 in the appendix.
+The results measured in our experiments are shown in Figure 4 as throughput in items per second.
 We measured "throughput" at the PQ interface, and this is not necessarily the I/O throughput to/from disk, since the PQs may keep items in RAM.
 In all four experiments, items are read or written twice, so throughput is two times item size divided by time.
 If one assumes that a container writes and reads all items once to/from disk (as the sorter does), then on A-Rot at most 39 million items/s and on B-SSD at most 106 million item/s could be processed, considering the maximum I/O bandwidth as measured using stxxl_tool.